1 click to exit 'support.apple.com/iphone/restore' screen for free.

 For iPhone 8 or later models:

-In some cases, the problem of the iPhone stuck on support.apple.com/iphone/restore screen occurs due to using an older version of iTunes or operating system of your Mac while performing the update, downgrade or restore tasks.
-Get your iTunes/Mac updated so that you don't end up at support.apple.com/iphone/restore screen, with the instructions below:
+In some cases, this problem occurs due to using an older version of iTunes running on PC while performing the update, downgrade or restore tasks.
+Get your iTunes updated so that you don't end up at support.apple.com/iphone/restore screen, with the instructions below: